What’s trending

 By simply choosing the orientation and position within the Options page, the pop-up will be where you need it to be for ease of access.

-19. Options, Options, and More Options
+23. Options, Options, and More Options

-Since the Options page was introduced (also developed by Pietro Martino), it’s become a place where Salesforce Inspector Reloaded keeps on giving.
+Since the Options page was introduced (also developed by Pietro Martino), it has become a place where Salesforce Inspector Reloaded keeps on giving.
 While we have already covered a few of the options available here, such as the Enable Logs page, favicons, and the ability to change the pop-up’s position, that is not all!

 In the Data Export tab, as you can see below, you can quickly adapt query templates, the number of saved queries, and select if the Delete Records button should make an appearance on the Export page.